Skip to content

 Your cart is empty

-The Dignified — Brontë Dark Romanticism T-Shirt
+The Dignified — Brontë Quote T-Shirt

 Jane says it in Chapter 34 of Jane Eyre, after a cold quarrel with St. John Rivers — she swallows her pride and goes after him to make peace rather than stand on her dignity.
 It's the moment Brontë's most self-controlled narrator chooses honesty over composure.